-To delete user, without removing the files in user's home directory, run the following command:
+To delete the user, without removing the files in the user's home directory, run the following command:

 $ sudo deluser username

-If you want to delete the user's home directory too along with user account, issue the following command with
+If you want to delete the user's home directory along with the user account, issue the following command with the

 $ sudo deluser username --remove-home

-If you had previously included the deleted user to sudo group, you can remove it by typing:
+If you had previously included the deleted user in the sudo group, you remove it by typing:

 $ sudo gpasswd -d username sudo

 Follow the above steps to open the Account Settings dialog.
 Click on the Unlock button and enter your password when prompted.
 Once you enter the password, you will see a red Remove User... button on the bottom right corner: